1. Previous: Chapter 1

 It’s easy to confuse an argument with a parameter, so it’s important to understand the distinction:

-1. An argument is a value that you pass to the function.
-For example, you might pass 5.2 into the circumference() function.
-The argument is 5.2.
+1. An argument is a value that we pass to the function.
+For example, when we pass 5.2 into the circumference() function, the argument is 5.2.

-2. A parameter is the variable inside the function that will hold that value.
-For example, when you pass 5.2 to circumference(), it is assigned to the parameter called radius.
+2. A parameter is effectively a variable inside the function that will hold that value.
+For example, when we pass 5.2 to circumference(), it is assigned to the parameter named radius.

 Functions with More Than One Parameter

-The circumference() function has just one parameter, called radius, but there are times when you might need a function that has more than that.
+The circumference() function above has just one parameter, named radius, but there are times when we might need a function that has more than that.
 Let’s create a function that has two parameters!

 Even if physics class was a while ago, you probably know how to calculate speed.
-It’s easy to remember, because we say it aloud all the time - “The speed limit is 100 kilometers per hour”.
+It’s easy to remember, because we say it aloud all the time—“Your speed is 100 kilometers per hour”.

 speed equals distance divided by time speed = distance time